w0lfzk1n/Flipper-Zero-NFC-Trolls/README.md

   Website with 99 Things to watch/check on the internet.

 Akinator_213.nfc
-  Guy that can guess, what you are thinking about.
+-Guy that can guess, what you are thinking about.

 Ascii_213.nfc
-  Website to create ASCII artworks.
+-Website to create ASCII artworks.

 Bambi_213.nfc
-  German Bambi/Bambee parody.
+-German Bambi/Bambee parody.

 BlankWIndows_213.nfc
-  Website with blank movable windows.
+-Website with blank movable windows.

 Emkei_Email_213.nfc
-  Website to send anonymous emails.
+-Website to send anonymous emails.

 Google_Eastereggs_213.nfc
-  Website with all Google eastereggs.
+-Website with all Google eastereggs.

 Google1980_213.nfc
-  How Google would have looked like in 1980.
+-How Google would have looked like in 1980.

 HackTyper_213.nfc
-  Website that looks like you are hacking something.
+-Website that looks like you are hacking something.

 HubPtroll_213.nfc
-  Plays YouTube Video with PHub TrollIntro.
+-Plays YouTube Video with PHub TrollIntro.

 MobileUpdate_213.nfc
-  Website that displays an Update screen for several OS.
+-Website that displays an Update screen for several OS.

 OneMillionLOL_213.nfc
-  One million LOLs
+-One million LOLs

 Pointer_Troll_213.nfc
-  Website that shows people, pointing at your cursor location.
+-Website that shows people, pointing at your cursor location.

 Random_Person_213.nfc
-  Shows nonexisting pictures of random peoples.
+-Shows nonexisting pictures of random peoples.

 RandomUselessSite_213.nfc
-  Theuselessweb has a bunch of useless websites.
+-Theuselessweb has a bunch of useless websites.

 Red_Button_213.nfc
-  Similar to Theuselessweb.
+-Similar to Theuselessweb.

 RevShells_213.nfc
-  Ehhhhh reverse shell generator.
+-Ehhhhh reverse shell generator.

 WaterGoogle_213.nfc
-  Google, but underwater.
+-Google, but underwater.

 Win93_Trolls_213.nfc
-  Collection of some funny stuff.
+-Collection of some funny stuff.

 z0r_213.nfc
-  Random GIFs
+-Random GIFs
 !!
 Epilepsy Warning !!